Alimohamad21/Grade-Notifier/README.md

-# midterm-marks-notifier
+# Grade-Notifier
-simple automated app that iterates on the university's website in an infinite loop and notifies me and my friends if any new grade is posted.
+simple automated program that iterates through the University's website and sends me an email when a new grade is posted, and notifies my friends that a new grade was posted through whatsapp.